This article describes the limits that apply to the following features and services of IoT Platform.

 specified value range, the server rejects the connection request.

-We recommend that you set a value greater than 300 seconds.
+We recommend that you set the heartbeat interval to a value that is greater than 300 seconds.

 A timer starts when IoT Platform sends a CONNACK message as a response to a CONNECT message.
 When IoT Platform receives a PUBLISH, SUBSCRIBE, PING, or PUBACK message, the timer is reset.
 If no message is received within 1.5 times the specified heartbeat interval, the server terminates the connection.

 |30 to 1,200 seconds|